puppetlabs/puppetlabs-inifile/README.markdown

 ##### `subsetting_key_val_separator`

-Specifies a string to use between subsetting name and value (if there is a separator between the subsetting name and its value).
+Specifies a string to use between the subsetting name and value (if there is a separator between the subsetting name and its value).

 Valid options: a string.